Best Of

 Top interactive fiction picks and what each one does best

-How to pick your first interactive fiction route
+How to pick your first interactive fiction story

 After the first run, compare two concrete signals in interactive fiction in 2026: what's worth playing: did choices create downstream consequences, and did pacing stay intentional without filler loops?
 That quick A/B test will tell you faster than ratings whether this niche matches your taste.